Table of Contents

 Keep Your Dog Strong with a Balanced Diet and Supplements

-Having a healthy, balanced diet is always important for your dog, especially after an ordeal like surgery.
+A healthy, balanced diet is always important for your dog, especially after an ordeal like surgery.
 There’s a chance your dog may be too stressed to eat or have an upset stomach and not want to eat when you first bring him home.
-But, shortly after that, you’ll want to make sure your dog is getting the nutrition he needs to ensure he’s in good health, with a strong immune system so he can heal in no time.
+But, shortly after that, you’ll want to make sure your dog is getting the nutrition he needs to ensure he’s in good health with a strong immune system so he can heal in no time.

 The food you feed your dog is a large part of this, but you can also add supplements to the mix.
 Different types of supplements will target different things you may want a boost for.